 The Berkeley MBA has a distinct culture, and we seek applicants who represent the school's four Defining Principles: Confidence Without Attitude, Question the Status Quo, Students Always, and Beyond Yourself.

 The Fall 2015 application season is closed.
-The Fall 2016 application will be available in August.
+The Fall 2016 application will be available in early August.

 The following materials are required to apply for the Berkeley-Haas MBA: